Pandemic Influenza and Gender Imbalance: Mortality Selection before Births: Data

 The fetal death statistics are known to have critical challenges due to the reporting issues.
 Although the VSEJ documents the number of fetal deaths by month, it does not record any information on the length of gestation period until fetal deaths.
 Therefore, it is essentially difficult to match the timing of exposure to pandemic influenza with fetal death rates.
 To avoid this issue, I use the male share at birth as the main dependent variable following the related previous studies \citep{Sanders:2015iq, Valente:2015ci}.
+Despite this, using a complete census dataset on births in pre-war Japan as a case for a developing economy would contribute to the literature because data from household surveys on fetal losses used in related studies are more likely to suffer from unobserved selection issues due to small sample sizes \citep{Sanders:2015iq}.